2021 Denver and Lakewood shootings: Career as an author

 In his online statements, McLeod praised far-right, white nationalist and accelerationist movements such as the Boogaloo Boys and the Wolves of Vinland, and expressed admiration for manosphere personalities Bronze Age Pervert and Jack Donovan.
 He opened Sanction with an epigram from Donovan, whom he said was a major influence on his writings.
 Though McLeod's statements and writings contained racist remarks, his views had not evolved to full white supremacy as he paid tribute to non-white "warrior" cultures such as the Comanche or the Maori, or historical figures like Toussaint Louverture.
 An article published by Bellingcat summed up McLeod's ideas as a form of ecofascism, combined with antisemitic views of the media and vague anti-imperialist and anarchist notions.

 McLeod frequently interacted with Bronze Age Pervert's Twitter account, sharing photos and quotes of the book Bronze Age Mindset.
 In 2020, McLeod was interviewed on Donovan's podcast.
 Donovan later condemned the 2021 shootings, calling McLeod's actions "pointless and sad".
 Zuby, a right-wing rapper, also hosted McLeod on his podcast and promoted McLeod's books.

 In April 2020, McLeod was questioned by the FBI for threatening on Twitter to kill fellow author Travis Corcoran and his family, after Corcoran insulted one of his friends' writings.
 Following that incident, McLeod left Colorado for a time; during several months, he was the roommate of a female fan in Louisiana.
-Eventually, McLeod's roommate became so concerned by his behavior that she asked him to leave.
+Eventually, McLeod's roommate became so concerned about his behavior that she asked him to leave.
 She also reached out to police in Denver and in Louisiana to warn them that McLeod had told her he wanted to attack buildings with flamethrowers.
 She later told Vice News that she believed McLeod wanted to "start a war with his final actions and inspire people to take down the system".
 At that point, McLeod's finances were dwindling and he had racked up considerable credit card debt, which may have contributed to his increasingly dangerous tone.

 In January 2021, a German man who had been a fan of McLeod's books had alerted the Denver police department after interacting with McLeod in a private chat room and becoming worried that he might commit violent acts in real life.